Best Neuroscience Universities in the World

 What is the best university for neuroscience in the world?

-Which country is best for neuroscience?
+Which country is best to study neuroscience?

 Is neuroscience better in the USA or UK?

-Can I study neuroscience without a medical background?
+Can I study neuroscience without medicine?

-Which neuroscience specialisation has strong future demand?
+Which neuroscience field has strong future demand?

 Final Advice